Autodesk/synthesis/tutorials/SpawnAsset.md

 ### Positioning the robot

 Using the transform gizmos, drag the robot to your desired location in the simulation world & rotate it before pressing "Finish".
-With the transform gizmos attached the robot will not be affected by Physics and will phase through objects.
+With the transform gizmos attached, the robot will not be affected by Physics and will phase through objects.

 ### Custom Input Schemes